Toward Trustworthy Digital Twins in AI Agent-based Wireless Network Optimization: Challenges, Solutions, and Opportunities: Enhancing Network DTs Through Evaluation

 \subsection{Guiding the Construction of MDP-level DTs}

 MDP-level DTs are those that directly seek to model the transition probabilities $\mathbb{P}$ and reward functions $R$ in real-world wireless networks~\cite{zhang2023digital}.
-DT evaluation provides crucial guidance for creating such models via two main approaches: statistical estimation from collected samples and approximation using NNs, as shown at the top of Fig.~\ref{fig3}.
+DT evaluation provides crucial guidance for creating such models via two main approaches: statistical estimation from collected samples and approximation using NNs.

 \textbf{Sampling-based DT:} A straightforward method to build a DT is to collect a massive dataset of state-transition tuples, i.e., state, action, reward, and next state, from the real-world network and use it to statistically estimate the underlying MDP.
 This approach, however, inevitably leads to a critical question: How much data is enough to ensure the DT is reliable?
 Collecting too little data results in an inaccurate DT, while collecting too much incurs unnecessary costs.
 Here, the DT evaluation framework provides a quantitative solution.
 For instance, DT-BSM offers explicit sample complexity to calculate the minimum data required to achieve a target accuracy level~\cite{taotsp}.
 This transforms data collection from an open-ended endeavor into a targeted process with a clear stopping criterion, ensuring that resources are used efficiently to build a DT that is provably good enough for subsequent RL applications.